Rubing Chen, Suchetana Mukhopadhyay, Andres Merits, Bethany Bolling, Farooq Nasar, Lark L. Coffey, Ann Powers and Scott C. Weaver

-A summary of this ICTV online (10th) report chapter has been published as an ICTV Virus Taxonomy Profile article in the Journal of General Virology, and should be cited when referencing this online chapter as follows:
+A summary of this ICTV Report chapter has been published as an ICTV Virus Taxonomy Profile article in the Journal of General Virology, and should be cited when referencing this online chapter as follows:

 Chen, R., Mukhopadhyay, S., Merits, A., Bolling, B., Nasar, F., Coffey, L.L., Powers, A., Weaver, S.C., and ICTV Report Consortium.
-2018, ICTV Virus Taxonomy Profile: Togaviridae, Journal of General Virology, (In Press).
+2018, ICTV Virus Taxonomy Profile: Togaviridae, Journal of General Virology, 99, 761–762.

 Table 1.Togaviridae.
-Characteristics of the family Togaviridae.
+Characteristics of members of the family Togaviridae.

 Sindbis virus (J02363), species Sindbis virus, genus Alphavirus

 Enveloped, 65–70 nm spherical virions of regular structure with a single capsid protein and 3 envelope glycoproteins

 10–12 kb of positive-sense, non-segmented RNA

 Cytoplasmic, in vesicles derived from the plasma membrane/endosomal compartment.
 Assembled virions bud from plasma membrane

 Non-structural proteins are translated from genomic RNA, and structural proteins from subgenomic RNA, both as polyprotein precursors